sboesebeck/ErgodoxLayoutGenerator/README.md

  ## Disclaimer

  This code is in a very early development stage, more like a prototype and proof of concept.
 The code is still in prototype level and not really "good".
 But it seems to work for now.

+ Also this Softare was not heavily tested on different machines, different OS.
+If you find an error, plese leave an issue on the github page.

  ## Copyright
  Copyright © 2007 Free Software Foundation, Inc. <http://fsf.org/>